JaniShreyas/Multimodal-Action-Recognition-and-Prediction/README.md

 * ```outputs/``` contains the training logs, trained models, and predictions <br>
 * ```annotations/``` contains the annotations files for reading the dataset stored elsewhere in the user's pc or locally (can be set in ```src/config.py```) <br>

+If at any point in the setup, training, or testing process, you encounter any error or problem, you can contact me. (though there shouldn't be any problems other than the older EK100 notebooks)

+> Note: The older notebooks under ```experiment_notebooks/old_ek100_notebooks/``` aren't configured correctly since the dataset has changed to UCF100 for now, so you can look at the outputs but some fiddling, again, will be needed to get them to work again.
+> Although, there is not much to see in them currently.

 ## Setup Instructions

 ### Install uv